Skip to main content

 Goals

-Our goals are to evaluate the value of various manure sources, applied in the fall or in the spring, with or without incorporation or injection, for corn silage and/or grain and to evaluate the ability of soils to supply nitrogen as impacted by manrue history and field management.
+NMSP is working to (1) evaluate the value of various manure sources; (2) consider fall and spring application impacts; (3) assess instances of both incorporation and injection; (4) assess corn silage and/or grain; (5) evaluate the ability of soils to supply nitrogen as impacted by manrue history and field management.

 Funding Sources